 By Peter M. DeLorenzo

-And that is the Substantial-Octane Real truth for this 7 days.
+And which is the High-Octane Reality for this week.